urbanopt/urbanopt-cli/README.md

 uo -p <FOLDERNAME>
 ```

-Make ScenarioFiles from a FeatureFile:
+Make ScenarioFiles from a FeatureFile using MapperFiles:

 ```terminal
 uo -m -f <FEATUREFILE>
 ```

-Run simulations with URBANopt:
+Run URBANopt energy simulations for each feature in your scenario:

 ```terminal
 uo -r -s <SCENARIOFILE> -f <FEATUREFILE>